hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 The hydrogen line is a spectral line given off by neutral hydrogen in space.
 It's important for our understanding of the universe, because it can penetrate through dust clouds and allows us to probe regions that are blocked to visible light.
 It's been used to calculate the [rotation curve of our galaxy](https://www.e-education.psu.edu/astro801/content/l8_p8.html), made an appearance on the [Pioneer plague](https://en.wikipedia.org/wiki/Pioneer_plaque) and is an important frequency for radio astronomy.

 Hydrogen is the most abundant element in the universe, and the Milky Way is no exception.
 Most of this hydrogen is in a neutral state.
 This neutral hydrogen occasionally undergos a change in energy states from higher to lower, giving off the [21cm Hydrogen line](https://en.wikipedia.org/wiki/Hydrogen_line).
 A Hydrogen atom has two possible spin configurations; the first is a slightly higher energy state where the proton and electron have the same spin, with the magnetic field of the electron reversed.
 In the second, the particles have the opposite spin with the same magnetic field.
 Given enough time, a Hydrogen atom in the first state will spontaneously flip its spin orientation to the second state.
-The energy difference between the two is given off by a photon with a wavelength of 21cm-- our Hydrogen line.
+The energy difference between the two is given off by a photon with a wavelength of 21cm-- the Hydrogen line.
 The equation that governs this is below:

-\\[ \lambda = \frac{1}{v} \dot \\, c = \frac{h}{E} \approx \frac{4.1357 \\, \dot \\, 10^{-15} eV \\, s}{5.87433 \\, \dot \\, 10^{-6} eV} \\, \dot \\, 2.9979 \\, \dot \\, 10^{8} \\, m \\, s^{-1} \approx 0.21106 \\, m = 21.106 \\, cm \\]
+\\[ \lambda = \frac{1}{v} \dot \\, c = \frac{h}{E} \\, \dot \\, c \approx \frac{4.135 \\, \dot \\, 10^{-15} eV \\, s}{5.874 \\, \dot \\, 10^{-6} eV} \\, \dot \\, 2.997 \\, \dot \\, 10^{8} \\, m \\, s^{-1} \approx 0.21106 \\, m = 21.106 \\, cm \\]

 While the spin-flip transition is rare (taking ~10 million years to occur for a single atom), there is a lot of hydrogen in space.
 Hydrogen is concentrated in the spiral arms of the Milky Way and especially in the galactic center (near Sagittarius).
 The Hydrogen line is very narrow, centered on 1420.405 Mhz.
-Using this knowledge, we can image different arms of the Milky Way and observe the delta between the observed and expected frequency.
+Using this knowledge, I can image different arms of the Milky Way and observe the delta between the observed and expected frequency.
 This can be used to calculate the [radial speed of the different arms of the galaxy](https://physicsopenlab.org/2020/09/08/measurement-of-the-milky-way-rotation/)!

 # Setup